hossamfattah/capstone/README.md

 weighted avg       0.95      0.95      0.95       171

-I summairzed all results from different supervised and unsupervised ML models. as in this Table
+I summarized all results from different supervised and unsupervised ML models as in this Table:

 ![Screenshot](./images/image11b.png)

 ![Screenshot](./images/image12.png)

-From these results it show that Knn and SVC are have the highest score while the lowest fit time.
+From these results, they show that Knn and SVC have the highest score while the lowest fit time.

 # Conclusions
 The classification goal is to predict if the breast cancer is benign or malignant.

 WoW!.
 I found that the Decision tree classifier and SVC provide the best accuracy of 0.95 and 0.98 respectively.

-The following three features are the top most features to determine whether a cancer is benign or malignant.
+The following four features are the top most important features to determine whether a cancer is benign or malignant:

+Bare Nuclei-

+-Uniformity of Cell Size

+-Clump Thickness

+-Uniformity of Cell Shape